Jesse-V/OnioNS-common/README.md

 * **Install from PPA**

-The tor-onions-common package is a dependency for the other packages, so it will automatically install.
+The tor-onions-common package is a dependency for the other packages, so it will automatically install, no need to install it manually.

 * **Install from .deb file**

-I provide amd64 .deb builds in the [Releases section](https://github.com/Jesse-V/OnioNS/releases), which should work for you.
+I provide builds for Debian Wheezy in the [Releases section](https://github.com/Jesse-V/OnioNS-client/releases) for several architectures.
 For other architectures, you may download from [my PPA](https://launchpad.net/~jvictors/+archive/tor-dev/+packages).

 * **Install from source**

-> 1. Download the latest .zip or .tar.gz archive from the Releases page and unzip it.
-> 2. Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libpopt-dev botan1.10-dev libasio-dev libboost-system-dev** Fedora: **yum install g++ cmake popt-devel botan-devel asio-devel boost-system**
+> 1. Debian/Ubuntu/Mint: **sudo apt-get install g++ cmake libpopt-dev botan1.10-dev libasio-dev libboost-system-dev** Fedora: **yum install g++ cmake popt-devel botan-devel asio-devel boost-system**
-> 3. **./build.sh**
-> 4. **cd build/**
-> 5. **sudo make install**
+> 2. Download and extract the latest release from the [Releases page](https://github.com/Jesse-V/OnioNS-common/releases).
+> 3. **mkdir build; cd build; cmake ../src; make -j $(grep -c ^processor /proc/cpuinfo); sudo make install**

-The ClangBuild.sh script is available if you prefer the Clang compiler.
-This script is recommended if you are developing or hacking OnioNS.
-You will need to install *clang-format-3.6* before running that as ClangBuild.sh will also re-style your code to the official development style, which is based on Chromium.
+The rebuild.sh script is available if you are actively developing OnioNS.
+You will need to install *clang-format-3.6* and *cppcheck* as the script also styles the code and performs a static analysis check.

+You can cleanup your build with **(rm -rf build; cd src/libs/libscrypt; make clean)**